Zahorack/Shared-projects/MultiController/README.md

 Programmable wireless controller for various applications

 ## Introduction
-This device constructed for Rover project, but can be modified to another else use.
+This device was constructed for Rover project, but can be modified to another else use.

 <p align="center">
 <img src="https://github.com/Zahorack/Shared-projects/blob/master/MultiController/Photodocumentation/IMG_3594.JPG" width="350" title="hover text">